scottyschup/ruby-curriculum/projects/w2d2-chess/w2d2-chess.md

 style, encapsulation, and exception handling.

  * DRY out your code
- * Split your classes into separate files
  * Use exception handling, and make sure to deal with bad user input
  * Method decomposition (pull chunks of code into helper methods)
  * Make helper methods private
  * Jazz up your User Interface (UI) with [colorize][colorize-gem] and [unicode][wiki-chess-unicode].
 (Add the following to the top of your files to allow ruby to parse unicode: `# encoding: utf-8` .)
+ * Make a chess AI!
+Start with totally random moves.
+Next, capture pieces when possible.
+When you have this functionality working start giving your pieces some strategy!
+You can do it!

 [wiki-chess]: http://en.wikipedia.org/wiki/Chess
 [recursion-exercises]: ../w1d4/recursion.md